-INTER-SECTION is a journal intended for students and staff affiliated to the Faculty of Archaeology, Leiden University and everyone who is interested in the range of research that is carried out by the students of this institution.
-The journal offers an accessible platform for the publication of individual research performed by undergraduate and graduate students, which will appear once a year on this website and in a small number of prints.
-At INTER-SECTION, we feel it is important that the publications printed in the journal aid the student-authors in building their scientific careers.
-The online open-access of the journal is one way of achieving this; the authors can easily add their publication to their CV and/or academia.edu account.
+INTER-SECTION is a journal intended for students and staff affiliated with the Faculty of Archaeology, Leiden University, as well as those interested in the range of student-research carried out here.
+The journal offers an accessible platform for the publication of individual research by undergraduate and graduate students.
+It appears once a year on this website and in a small number of prints.
+At INTER-SECTION, we emphasize career advancement and training for student-authors.
+Online open-access facilitates this by streamlining the addition of publications to CVs and network profiles (e.g. academia.edu).